Migrating VMs with Aviatrix IPMotion and AWS Migration Hub Service¶

 b.4.2.6.
 Step 5: Add Tags: default settings is fine for testing.

 b.4.2.7.
 Step 6: Configure Security Group -> Click “Create a new security group”.
-For this testing topology, adding a rule with Type of “All traffic” and Source of “Custom - 10.140.0.0/16” to allow all traffic between On-Prem VM and Cloud VM.
-User can further customize the firewall rules.
+For this testing topology, add a rule with a Type of “All traffic” and Source of “Custom - 10.140.0.0/16” to allow all traffic between On-Prem VM and Cloud VM.
+The User can further customize the firewall rules.

 b.5.
-(Optional) Click “View” of section 1> Specify the on-prem IP Address List to check status.
+(Optional) Click “View” in section 1> Specify the on-prem IP Address List to check status.
 That IP status will change from status “ON-PREM” to “IN-CLOUD-STAGING”.

 b.6.
 Navigate back to the section 4> Let’s Move! of IP Motion of GUI of Aviatrix Virtual Appliance CloudN